SD-math/CombinatorCalculator/README.md

 ## Combinators
 The core module, `combinators.py` contains classes `Combinator` and `Atom`.
 The `Combinator` class governs behaviour of combinator application, which is implemented as `__mul__`.
 Therefore, if `a` and `b` are combinators, then `a*b` gives `a` applied to `b`.

 We can define new atoms, e.g. `x = Atom("x")`, which is a combinator which prints as `"x"` and applies to other terms as if it is a free variable.
 To define primitives, i.e. atoms with a reduction rule, we include an function to express the reduction rule.
 For example, below we introduce the so-called "mockingbird" combinator.
 We can quickly check what a combinator does by applying it to integers.
-For these purposes, an integer `n` will be converted to `Atom("<{}>".format(n))`.
+For these purposes, an integer `n` will be converted to `Atom(n)`, which basically turns the integer into a free variable &mdash; so only use single digit integers, to avoid confusion.
 ```
 >>> M = Atom("M", lambda x: x*x)
 >>> M*0
-<0><0>
+00
 ```
 Indeed, we can produce the well-known infinite loop:
 ```